greenpeace/planet4-selenium-tests/README.md

 ## Geckodriver dependency

-For Mac operating system, the simplest way to install it is using brew.
+For Firefox testing on Mac operating system, the simplest way to install it is using brew.

         brew install geckodriver